 Looking back, it is kind of ironic how my children decided to change my perfectly organized plan of life.
 After having my three children, spontaneity, last minute changes in plans, and chaos has become part of my daily routine, a far cry from my pre-children days.
 It is fitting that this is what children are all about- freedom, spontaneity, not following a time frame, disorganization, chaos, being carefree, and having lots of fun.
 I have learned to embrace the chaos and laugh at the craziness.
 I have learned so much going through my journey to become pregnant with my children, and they continue to teach me as I care, love, and raise them on their own schedules.
 My children and my body had other plans.

 I truly hope this helps with your own journey.
-Please be sure to watch Forever Freckled’s segment on Access Health airing on Lifetime Channel on March 29th at 7:30am.
-My sister Katie and I will be discussing our struggles with getting pregnant in more detail with the host of Access Health, Ereka Vetrini.
+Please be sure to watch Forever Freckled’s segment on Access Health airing on Lifetime Channel.
+My sister Katie and I discussed our struggles with getting pregnant in more detail with the host of Access Health, Ereka Vetrini.
 We hope to reach out and people going through similar experiences.